Table of Contents

 - The individual has failed at least one prior medication to treat their condition; and

-- The multi-gene panel has no more than 15 relevant genes.
+- The multi-gene panel has no more than 15 relevant genes variants.

-This has significant bearing on how insurance companies consider pharmacogenetics.
-As always, potential customers interested in using the results of any genetic testing to make medical decisions should do so in close consultation with their own doctors and health care professionals.
+This has significant bearing on how insurance companies offer pharmacogenetics.
+As always, potential customers interested in using the results of any genetic testing to make medical decisions should do so in close consultation with their doctors and health care professionals.

-As for the Mental Health Map, “A complete evidence summary review document, with references, is available with purchase of the product.”
+As for the Mental Health Map, the site’s FAQ section explains that “a complete evidence summary review document, with references, is available with purchase of the product.”
 Since the Mental Health Map is not a diagnostic tool, it does not need to be FDA approved.

 Review of Genomind Products